Mathew Manjooran Of Villain Is Unique: Mohanlal

-Mohanlal, the complete actor, and his team are all set to release the much-awaited movie Villian for this Pooja season.
+Mohanlal, the complete actor, and his team are all set to release the much-awaited movie Villain for this Pooja season.
 The Villain team recently released the audio of the movie in a star-studded event, which was held in Kochi.

 During the audio launch, Mohanlal finally opened up about his character from the movie, Mathew Manjooran.
 Interestingly, the actor stated that Mathew Manjooran is one of the most unique characters of his acting career.